wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 21. Close out the query window.
 This will return you to the properties of the Stream Analytics job.
 22. Along the top click the Start button.
 The job will take a minute or two to start.
 Once it is started, it will show under the Notifications area.

-**Task 3: Modify Device Alert settings and Stream Analytics to use the Simulator.**
+**Task 3: Modify Device Alert settings and Stream Analytics to use the Simulator**
 >
 > IMPORTANT:  Unit 6 in this module will be using a simulated device to interact with Connected Field Service.
 The changes we made to the device alert settings and the Stream Analytics will not work with this exercise.
 It is important that you modify those settings back to their original values.